onebsv1/Chess/README.md

 This is a two player chess game. (no AI)

-PLEASE DO NOT ENTER INVALID POSITIONS.

-I know that we don't check for invalid inputs, i.e. wrong position, wrong piece name etc.
+I know that we don't check for invalid inputs, i.e. wrong position, wrong piece name etc; please don't enter invalid positions.

 Features: